 - Friendly personality

-- Assessing soft skills
+- Assessing Soft Skills

-Your job posting should clearly indicate the needed hard skills while also clearly communicating that you attribute as much importance to vital soft skills.
-Specifically, invite applicants who might not have the required hard skills to convince you why they should still be considered for employment.
+When you're advertising for an open position, how can you convey the importance of soft skills?
+"Your job posting should clearly indicate the needed hard skills, while also clearly communicating that you attribute as much importance to vital soft skills," Valtin says.
+"Specifically, invite applicants who might not [have] the required hard skills to convince you why they should still be considered for employment."

-Once you receive some applications, don't make the common mistake of eliminating applicants just because their resumes don't show the necessary hard skills.
-Some applicants may lie about their skills or have different standards than you.
-And in any case, it's easier to remedy a lack of hard skills than a lack of soft ones.
+Once you receive some applications, Valtin cautions, don't make the common mistake of eliminating applicants just because their resumes don't show the necessary hard skills.
+"Some applicants may lie [about] their skills or [have different] standards than you," he explains, noting that it's easier to remedy a lack of hard skills than a lack of soft ones.

 - Make a list of important soft skills for the specific job you are posting and keep it in mind during the process.